-With the never-ending list of travel planning to-dos in addition to the rise of terrorism events and health alerts, travel anxiety can happen to anyone.
+With the never-ending list of travel planning to-dos, travel anxiety can happen to anyone.
 While no one can predict the future, there are some things you can do to be more informed and proactive.
 Use these travel safety tips to become better prepared for unforeseen circumstances:

 Keep tabs on travel advisories

 Check destination-specific travel warnings before booking your trip and a few days before leaving.
-To see how the latest advisories impact your TuGo Travel Insurance policy, take a look at our Canadian Travel Advisories section.
+To see how the latest advisories impact your policy, take a look at TuGo’s Travel Advisories section.

 Set Google alerts for your destination